Open Daily 8:00 am – 5.00 pm

 Low AMH levels can be caused by several factors.
 Here are some common causes:

-3. Medical Conditions: Certain medical conditions, such as endometriosis, and autoimmune disorders, can affect AMH levels.
+Medical conditions: Certain medical conditions, such as endometriosis and autoimmune disorders, can affect AMH levels.

-4. Lifestyle Factors: Smoking, poor diet, and high stress levels can negatively impact ovarian reserve and lower AMH levels.
+Lifestyle factors: Smoking, poor diet, and high-stress levels can negatively impact ovarian reserve and lower AMH levels.

-5. Surgical Interventions: Surgeries involving the ovaries, such as cyst removal or treatment for endometriosis, can reduce ovarian reserve and subsequently lower AMH levels.
+Surgical interventions: Surgeries involving the ovaries, such as cyst removal or treatment for endometriosis, can reduce ovarian reserve and subsequently lower AMH levels.

-6. Chemotherapy and Radiation: Treatments for cancer can damage the ovaries and significantly reduce ovarian reserve, leading to low AMH levels.
+Chemotherapy and radiation: Cancer treatments can damage the ovaries and significantly reduce ovarian reserve, leading to low AMH levels.

-7. Premature Ovarian Insufficiency (POI): Also known as premature ovarian failure, POI is a condition where the ovaries stop functioning normally before the age of 40, often resulting in low AMH levels.
+Premature ovarian insufficiency (POI): Also known as premature ovarian failure, POI is a condition where the ovaries stop functioning normally before the age of 40, often resulting in low AMH levels.

-Understanding the underlying cause of low AMH levels can help in planning the appropriate fertility treatments and interventions to help you get pregnant.
+Understanding the underlying cause of low AMH levels can help in planning the appropriate fertility treatments and interventions to improve your chances of getting pregnant.

 AMH is directly linked to fertility.
-Higher AMH levels generally indicate a greater number of available eggs, suggesting a potentially higher chance of conceiving.
+Higher AMH levels generally indicate more available eggs, suggesting a higher chance of pregnancy.
 Alternatively, low AMH levels, often referred to as low ovarian reserve, can be a challenge for women trying to conceive.

 How Are AMH Levels Measured?